mrrusof/algorithms/longest-common-palindrome/README.md

 Given a set of strings, find the length of a longest common palindrome.

-For example, for the length of a longest common palindrome for the following strings is 4 because a longest common palindrome is `kikj`.
+For example, the length of a longest common palindrome for the following strings is 4 because a longest common palindrome is `kikj`.

 ```